crowdcent/numerblox/docs/end_to_end.md

 - Ensemble them with a weighted average where the more recent folds get a higher weight.
 - Neutralize the prediction with respect to the original features.

 External libraries are xgboost and sklego.
-Make to have these dependencies installed.
+Make sure to have these dependencies installed.

 ```bash
 !pip install xgboost sklego